phelipetls/blog/content/posts/async-make-in-nvim-with-lua/index.md

 I took inspiration [from this post](https://teukka.tech/vimloop.html), which might be a great further read if you want to go deep into this matter.

-*Update 2020-08-23*: Fixed bug that happened when switching buffers.
-Because I called `vim.bo.makeprg` and `vim.bo.errorformat` in `vim.fn.setqflist()`, these variables would get mixed up when I switched buffers and the quickfix list wouldn't be appropriately created.
-[So, to fix them, I used global variables](https://gist.github.com/phelipetls/639a1b5f021d17c4124cccc83e518566/revisions#diff-239751dbaf9aa06f928287497aba2cc0)
+**Update 2020-08-23**: Fixed bug of buffer options values changing when switching buffers.
+[The fix is to get them once and store them in global variables](https://gist.github.com/phelipetls/639a1b5f021d17c4124cccc83e518566/revisions#diff-239751dbaf9aa06f928287497aba2cc0)

 [^1]: This may be unnecessarily complex.
 Initially I just cleared the current